 Too many calories are the enemy!

-Even eating too much healthy food will make you fat so don’t think just because you are eating healthy you are immune from putting on weight if you over indulge.
+Even eating too much healthy food can make you fat so don’t think just because you are eating healthy you are immune from putting on weight.

 Once you are in a calorie deficit, you will lose weight regardless of where you intake comes from, and who doesn’t like carbs?